Endarterectomy for Stenosis of 50% to 69% With Symptoms

 endarterectomies than those in smaller hospitals.
 Check to see how many carotid

 endarterectomies are done in your hospital each year.

-things that influence outcomes of surgery on this group include age, gender,
+things that affect outcomes of surgery on this group include age, gender,

 other health problems, and the severity of the TIA or stroke.
 For example,

-women in this category don't seem to benefit from endarterectomy and may have
+women in this category don't seem to benefit from endarterectomy.
+They may have

 more problems related to surgery than men.

 Rerkasem K, Rothwell PM (2011).
 Carotid endarterectomy for symptomatic carotid stenosis.
 Cochrane Database of Systematic Reviews (4).